metapod41/metapod41/README.md

 ### 🚀 About Me
 - 🎓 Engineering Student at **Ramaiah Institute of Technology**
-- 🐍 Currently mastering Cpp and DSA.
+- 🐍 Currently mastering Cpp

 ---